Scaling Out-of-Distribution Detection for Real-World Settings: Multi-Class Prediction for OOD Detection

 \section{Multi-Class Prediction for OOD Detection}

-\textbf{Problem with existing baselines.}\quad Existing baselines are designed for small-scale settings.
-In large-scale image classification, a network is often tasked with predicting an object's identity from one of hundreds or thousands of classes, where class distinctions tend to be more fine and subtle.
-An increase in similarity and overlap between classes spells a problem for the multi-class out-of-distribution baseline \cite{hendrycks17baseline}.
-This baseline uses the negative maximum softmax probability as the anomaly score, or $-\max_k p(y=k \mid x)$.
+\textbf{Problem with existing baselines.}\quad Existing baselines for anomaly detection can work well in small-scale settings.
+However, in more realistic settings image classification networks are often tasked with distinguishing hundreds or thousands of classes, possibly with subtle differences.
+This is problematic for the maximum softmax probability (MSP) baseline \citep{hendrycks17baseline}, which uses the negative maximum softmax probability as the anomaly score, or $-\max_k \exp f(x)_k / \sum_i \exp f(x)_i = -\max_k \hat{p}(y=k \mid x)$, where $f(x)$ is the unnormalized logits of classifier $f$ on input $x$.
 Classifiers tend to have higher confidence on in-distribution examples than out-of-distribution examples, enabling OOD detection.
-Assuming single-model evaluation and no access to other anomalies or test-time adaptation, the maximum softmax probability (MSP) is the state-of-the-art multi-class out-of-distribution detection method.
-However, we show that the MSP is problematic for large-scale datasets with many classes including ImageNet-1K and Places365 \cite{zhou2017places}.
+Assuming single-model evaluation and no access to other anomalies or test-time adaptation, the MSP attains state-of-the-art anomaly detection performance in small-scale settings.
+However, we show that the MSP is problematic for realistic in-distribution datasets with many classes, such as ImageNet and Places365 \citep{zhou2017places}.
 Probability mass can be dispersed among visually similar classes, as shown in Figure \ref{fig:smaxvkl}.
-Consequently, a classifier may produce a low confidence prediction for an in-distribution image, not because the image is unfamiliar or out-of-distribution, but because the object's exact class is difficult to determine.
-To circumvent this problem, we propose using the negative of the maximum unnormalized logit for an anomaly score, which we call MaxLogit.
+Consequently, a classifier may produce a low confidence prediction for an in-distribution image, not because the image is unfamiliar, but because the object's exact class is difficult to determine.
+To circumvent this problem, we propose using the negative of the maximum unnormalized logit for an anomaly score $-\max_k f(x)_k$, which we call MaxLogit.
 Since the logits are unnormalized, they are not affected by the number of classes and can serve as a better baseline for large-scale out-of-distribution detection.